 - Communicate alternative transportation options for employees prior to the party (taxis, designated drivers, hotel rooms with group rates).

-If you have questions on how to put into action rules and policies for alcohol consumption at holiday parties or if you would like to discuss any other Human Resource-related matter, please contact your DJB Human Resource Advisor.
+If you have questions on how to put into action rules and policies for alcohol consumption at holiday parties or if you would like to discuss any other Human Resources-related matters, please contact one of our Human Resources Advisors.